Plants we regret losing

 Grevillea ‘Forest Rambler’

 We planted Grevillea ‘Forest Rambler’ in March 2005.
-Reading from the plant tag, this cultivar was supposed to be a medium sized shrub to 1.5m high and wide, but in our garden it was at least twice that size.
+Reading from the plant tag, this cultivar was supposed to be a medium sized shrub, to 1.5m high and wide, but in our garden it was at least twice that size.
 Even though it was a lovely plant, with dark green leaves and many shell pink flowers we ended up removing it in December 2016 as it was just too large and hard to contain.

 Grevillea iaspicula ‘Wee Jasper’

 We planted 7 Grevillea iaspicula ‘Wee Jasper’ in December 2003 and one of them lasted until December 2013 before deteriorating completely.
 There were only three remaining by October 2005 and they did bloom for a couple of years.
 This plant, also known as Wee Jasper Spider Flower, is very rare in the wild being found only in a small area near Wee Jasper and was discovered in 1980.
 ‘Wee Jasper’ forms a shrub to 1.5m high and wide with oblong green leaves and pink and cream terminal flowers.
 This plant grows well in Canberra gardens with soil that is less clay rich than ours.
+We are trying another one, planted with some protection, in December 2021.

 Grevillea jephcottii - Green Grevillea